justinmk/notes/delicious.md

 https://github.com/colinhacks/zod
 tags: typescript javascript nodejs library schemas types Zod is a schema declaration and validation library, i.e. _data validation_ at runtime (like Clojure "Spec").
-Declare a validator and Zod infers the static TypeScript type.
+- Declare a validator and Zod infers the static TypeScript type.
+  - With zod.infer() you can use zod schemas as the _source_ of your types! https://youtu.be/9N50YV5NHaE?t=34
-Easy to compose simpler types into complex types.
+- Compose simpler types into complex types.
 - Zero dependencies
 - Works in Node.js and all modern browsers
 - Tiny: 8kb minified + zipped